GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

   renderItem={({ item }) => <Text>{item.key}</Text>}
 />
 ```
 In Flutter, [`ListView`](https://docs.flutter.io/flutter/widgets/ListView-class.html) is Flutter's most commonly used scrolling widget.
 The default constructor takes an explicit list of children.
 It is appropriate to use [`ListView`](https://docs.flutter.io/flutter/widgets/ListView-class.html) for a small number of widgets.
-The `ListView.builder` takes an `IndexedWidgetBuilder`, which builds the children on demand.
+The `ListView.builder` constructor takes an `IndexedWidgetBuilder`, which builds the children on demand.
 This constructor is appropriate for list views with a large (or infinite) number of children because the builder is called only for those children that are actually visible.
 ```dart
 // Flutter
 var data = [ ... ];